 Why study genome maintenance?

 The genetic material is what defines all living organisms and thus cells have evolved sophisticated mechanisms to ensure that it is replicated and segregated faithfully during each cell division.
-This is especially true for complex organisms like us, considering an astronomical number of cell division must occur from one cell embryo to a grown adult.
-Substantial progresses have been made in understanding the machineries that perform DNA replication and chromosome segregation; yet new pathways are continuously being discovered to ensure they perform their tasks faithfully; otherwise, disasters will struck.
-One such pathway is the SUMO pathway, which caught our interest because of its profound role in genome maintenance, and its under-explored nature that provides a fertile ground for new discoveries.
+This is especially true for complex organisms like us, considering an astronomical number of cell division must occur from one cell embryo to a grown adult, and each cell division requires accurate replication and segregation of over 3 billion base pairs of DNA!
+How do cells accomplish this amazing feat?
+How mistakes in doing so cause disease?
+The SUMO pathway caught our attention because of its profound role in genome maintenance, and its under-explored nature that provides a fertile ground for new discoveries.

 Small Ubiquitin-like Modifier (SUMO) is a member of the ubiquitin-like protein family.
 Like ubiquitin, the 10-kDa SUMO is covalently attached to lysine residues on target proteins via a cascade of an E1-activating enzyme (Aos1/Uba2 in yeast), an E2-conjugating enzyme Ubc9, and one of the several E3 ligases (Siz1, Siz2 and Mms21 in yeast).
 On the other hand, a family of SUMO isopeptidases (Ulp1 and Ulp2 in yeast) cleaves SUMO off its target proteins.
 Importantly, the SUMO pathway is essential for cell viability and is conserved from yeast to human.
 We are investigating how SUMO maintains genome integrity, regulates gene transcription, and how dysfunctions in these processes cause diseases.